7 Best Home Security Systems of 2025 | Reviewed and Tested by Experts

 Abode's security kit, smart security kit, iota, and multiple sensors piled up in my apartment after getting them from Abode to test.

-I just got a big box full of Abode's security kits, the Iota, multiple sensors, the indoor and doorbell cameras, and smart accessories to test.
+My Abode haul: Both of Abode's security kits, the Iota, multiple sensors, the indoor and doorbell cameras, and smart accessories, like lightbulbs (my favorite!) to test.
 Image: Rebecca Edwards, SafeWise

 Bell